akshbn/pygron/README.md

 pygron will write into a file called *pygron_output.txt* in the current working directory.

-To learn more about the command line options available use:
+Use `$ pygron -h` to learn more about the commandline options available.

-`$ pygron -h`

 **Note:** This is a python implementation of [gron](https://github.com/tomnomnom/gron).